Braised Beef In Chinese Master Brine (卤牛腱子)

 Beef shank has lots of silver skin, which is usually tough, but once braised properly, it becomes very delicious and gelatinous.
 The flavor of the Chinese master brine is the soul, which is very complex and unique.
 In my hometown, we have specialty stores that sell all kinds of Luwei (卤味), which is a category word to describe all the foods that are braised in the Chinese master brine.
 Lu Niujianzi (卤牛腱子) is my number one craving dish in my childhood.

 I made a video about Chinese Master Brine (Lushui 卤水) last year.
 If you miss that video, you canclick here to check it out.
 It is a savory and aromatic brine infused with abundant Chinese spices and aromatics and seasoned with soy sauce, salt, sugar, rice wine, and other seasonings.

-Today’s recipe is a follow-up to show you how to use this brine to braise any meat you want so you can understand how delicious the food will come out and how the flavor develops over time.
+This recipe is a follow-up to show you how to use Chinese master brine to braise any meat you want so you can understand how delicious the food will come out and how the flavor develops over time.